-- Set up the grill: Set up the grill for indirect medium heat (325° to 350°F) with the drip pan in the middle of the grill and the heat on the sides.
-(Split charcoal into two piles on the sides of the grill, or turn on the burners on the edges the grill.).
+- Set up the grill for Indirect Medium heat (350°F): Set up the grill for indirect medium heat (325° to 350°F) with the drip pan in the middle of the grill and the heat on the sides.
+On my Weber Summit, I set the outer burners to high and leave the middle burners off.
+I also set the smoker burner to high, and the infrared rotisserie burner to medium.
+For charcoal, split a ¾ full chimney of charcoal, about 75 coals, into two piles on the sides of the grill.

 - Cook the turkey breast: Add the wood chips to the grill.
 Put the spit on the grill, start the rotisserie spinning, and make sure the drip pan is centered under the turkey.
 Close the lid.
 If you are using a charcoal grill, add 16 unlit briquettes after an hour to keep the heat going.
 Cook until the turkey breast reaches 150°F in its thickest part, about 90 minutes.